Treatment of Lyme arthritis with disease-modifying antirheumatic drugs (DMARD)

 Editorial: I am concerned with the subgroup of Lyme arthritis (LA) patients described by Dr. Steere, who “developed a marked inflammatory, proliferative synovitis lasting months to several years after antibiotic treatment.”

 Antirheumatic drugs (DMARDs) are intended to slow down disease progression.
 Synthetic DMARDs include methotrexate and sulfasalazine.
 Biological DMARDs include the tumor necrosis factor alpha (TNFα), blockers infliximab (Remicade®), interleukin 1 blockers anakinra (Kineret®), and monoclonal antibodies against B cells (such as rituximab) and the T cell costimulation blocker abatacept (ORENCIA®).
+The article addressed the factors to consider in the treatment of Lyme arthritis with DMARD’s.

 I can agree with the conundrum raised by Dr. Steere in the Journal of Rheumatology: